 The Texas Center for Educational Technology facilitates and conducts research; develops and evaluates collaborations among industry, education and educational communities; and serves as a focal point where instructional technology can be created and adapted for integration into the educational programs.

-You’ll need to meet the requirements for the Toulouse Graduate School® and the following program requirements:
+You’ll need to meet the requirements for the graduate school and the following program requirements:

 Because of the program’s competitive nature, achieving a particular score on generalized tests doesn’t guarantee admission.
-However, you may be allowed to enroll for one semester without GRE scores.
+You may be allowed to enroll for one semester without GRE scores.
 International students whose native language is not English may substitute UNT’s Graduate Preparation Course for their GRE verbal scores.
-More information and additional details are available on our website.
+More information is available at the doctorate website.

 Your Ph.D. should make a significant contribution to the knowledge base in learning technology and performance improvement.